-This issue is complex due to a network of several competing dental testing services/agencies which are piecemealed across the country and have their own unique view of dental testing requirements that states have traditionally aligned with.
+Getting to this point has been made complex due to a network of several competing dental testing services/agencies which are piecemealed across the country and have their own unique view of dental testing requirements in which states have traditionally aligned.
 For example, states traditionally required dental school graduates to complete a clinical licensing exam to be eligible for licensure.
 Those exams have generally been based on region for no particular reason.
 When I first began working with the KDA in 1997, the Kansas Dental Board only accepted the results of the Central Regional Dental Testing Service exam for licensure purposes.
 The Kansas Dental Board now accepts all dental exams and uses a process of "licensure-by-credential" to allow licensed dentists outside of our state to become licensed in Kansas.

-Licensure by credential is a process whereby a dentist licensed in another state with a "clean" dental license history, background check and passing a Kanss jurisprudence exam can become licensed in Kansas without retaking a regional dental licensure exam.
+Licensure by credential is a process whereby a dentist licensed in another state with a "clean" dental license history, background check and passing a Kansas jurisprudence exam can become licensed in Kansas without taking a second regional dental licensure exam.

-The adoption of the dentist dental hygienist compact is another step forward as it will allow dentists in other "compact states" to move more freely between those state without having to go through a burdensome licensure process.
+The adoption of the dentist dental hygienist compact is another step forward as it will allow dentists in other "compact states" to move more freely between those states without having to go through a burdensome licensure process and will most benefit highly mobile dentists like spouses of those serving in the military.

-I know the Committee is knowledgeable about Licensure Compacts overseen by the Council on State Governments (CSG) so I'll let Matt Shafer with CSG address the innerworkings of the compact.
+I know the Committee is knowledgeable about Licensure Compacts overseen by the Council on State Governments (CSG) so I'll let Matt Shafer with CSG address its innerworkings of the compact.